130s/industrial_ci/README.rst

 Use .rosinstall from external location
 ++++++++++++++++++++++++++++++++++++++++++++++

 You can utilize `.rosinstall` file stored anywhere as long as its location is URL specifyable.
-To do so, set its URL directly to `USE_DEB`.
+To do so, set its URL directly to `UPSTREAM_WORKSPACE`.

 For maintainers of industrial_ci repository
 ================================================